 How to protect yourself

 Buy your fuel from a reputable garage.
 Be wary of a price that seems too good to be true.
 The Irish Petrol Retailers Association (IPRA) has a Quality Assurance Scheme for its members.
 Retailers who display the Quality Assurance Scheme logo must verify their fuel suppliers and sign up to random testing of their fuel.

 What you should do if you suspect your fuel has been contaminated

 There is no regulatory body in place in Ireland for the regulation of fuel.
 If you suspect that your petrol or diesel may have been contaminated and want to get your fuel tested, you should consider getting it tested independently.

-If you find out you have purchased contaminated fuel, you should report it to the service station where you think you bought it.
+If you find out you have bought contaminated fuel, you should report it to the service station where you think you bought it.
 This mightn’t necessarily be the last place you bought fuel.
 If the service station can’t or won’t offer you a remedy, you should contact your insurance company.
 Some insurance policies do not cover damage caused by contaminated fuel.
-Such insurers often suggest that motorists look for compensation from the fuel retailer.
+Your insurer may suggest that you look for compensation from the fuel retailer.

-Lots of fully comprehensive policies do cover damage from contaminated fuel, but claiming on this will result in losing your no-claims bonus.
+Lots of fully comprehensive policies do cover damage from contaminated fuel, but claiming on this may result in losing your no-claims bonus.
 Make sure to check the terms of your policy.